Linetskii/sand-granulometry/README.md

 * Python 3.9 or above

 ## Setup
-To setup, create and activate a new python venv and run `pip install -r- reqirements.txt` Then run main.py using `py main.py`
+To setup, create and activate a new python venv and run `pip install -r requirements.txt` Then run main.py using `py main.py`

 ### How to import my data?